Mena-E/ft-airbnb-34/README.md

-AirBnB dataset is being utilised to perfom prediction on best estimate for daily rental price on AirBnB.
+AirBnB dataset is being utilised to perform prediction on best estimate for daily rental price on AirBnB.

-It is a classification problem.
+It is a regression problem.

 The model training is in the notebooks.

 A dash app has been made and hosted on heroku.